Buddhism in Vietnam: Early history

 The 3rd to 5th Centuries saw further figures like Kararuci and Dao Thanh who spread "lotus-meditation".
 This era also saw the writing of the Bach Hac Luan ("Discussion between Black and White") by the monk Hue Lam.
 Hue Lam rejected the Pure Land school, possibly seeking to reconcile Confucianism and Buddhism.
 The self-immolation of the monk Dam Hoang, and his visible ascent to the Pure Land, is interpreted as a monastic defense of Pure Land teaching and a refutation of Hue Lam.
 An exchange of letters between Chinese official Li Miao and two Vietnamese monks, Dao Cao and Phap Minh, reveals the impact of doctrinal controversy.
 Dao Cao was identified as a Vietnamese monk from Giao Chau.
 Hue Lam's criticisms in Bach Hac Luan, published in 435 under Song Emperor Wendi, coincided with official efforts to restrict pagoda construction and statue casting due to waste, adding context to the debates.

 The first Ch'an (Zen) sect in Vietnam was founded by Vinitaruci and Phap Hien.
 Vinitaruci, an Indian monk tonsured in China, transmitted Chinese Ch'an to Vietnam around 580 A.D.
-He arrived at Phap Van Pagoda in March 580 and trained people there until his death in 591.
+He arrived at Pháp Vân Pagoda in March 580 and trained people there until his death in 591.
 His teachings emphasized the Prajña ('wisdom of emptiness') tradition and 'direct transmission' of bodhi ('enlightenment') from Master to disciple.
 He also translated prayers.
 Phap Hien succeeded Vinitaruci as the second Patriarch of this sect.
 The second Ch'an sect in Vietnam was named after its founder, Wu Yantong.
 Wu Yantong was a Chinese monk ordained by Bai Zhang.
 He arrived in Vietnam in 820 A.D. and transmitted his 'Buddha-heart seal' to Cam Thanh before his death in 826 A.D..
 The sect emphasized Bai Zhang's doctrine of 'no-thinking'.
 Thien Hoi was the third Patriarch.
 The transmission lineage is traced through Chinese masters like Hui Neng and Ma Daoyi to Bai Zhang.
-Prominent monks from the Vinitaruci sect included Phap Thuan and Ma Ha (tenth generation), Thien Ong and Sung Pham (eleventh generation), and Van Hanh (twelfth generation).
+Prominent monks from the Vinitaruci (Tỳ Ni Đa Lưu Chi) sect included Pháp Thuận and Ma Ha (tenth generation), Thien Ong and Sung Pham (eleventh generation), and Vạn Hạnh (twelfth generation).